0xNIL/IFO/README.md

 # factory

-Contracts for the free distribution
+Contracts for the NIL token and the realted free distribution